-For all prefinished UV-Oiled Structured Plank Flooring including the Sawyer Mason collection
+For all prefinished structured plank flooring including the Sawyer Mason collection

-- 1. Choose a qualified installer for your new oiled and structured plank floor.
+- 1. Choose a qualified installer for your new structured plank floor.
 Most performance-related issues are caused by environmental factors and improper installation methods. - 2.
 It is the installer's responsibility to ensure that all of the general conditions are met prior to installation and to follow all specific installation instructions for the installation method you have chosen.
-When installed according to these instructions, Sawyer Mason UV-Oiled Structured plank flooring is approved for use above, on, and below grade. - 3.
-It is the installer's responsibility to inspect the flooring for proper color, grade, visible manufacturing defects, damage, or otherwise unsatisfactory appearance.
+When installed according to these instructions, Sawyer Mason Structured Wide Plank flooring is approved for use above, on, and below grade. - 3.
+It is the installer's responsibility to inspect the flooring for proper color, grade, visible manufacturingdefects, damage, or otherwise unsatisfactory appearance.
 Do not install damaged or visibly unsatisfactory material.
 Installing a plank constitutes acceptance of its appearance.
 After identifying a visible problem, do not open any additional cartons.
 Contact your flooring dealer immediately. - 4.
+When ready to begin installation, open three boxes of flooring at a time.
+Lay down the planks to achieve an ideal balance of natural color variation. - 5.
 If installing over radiant heat, read the 'Radiant Heat Systems' section below before finalizing product selection or beginning installation.
 Careful adherence to these guidelines is required for a successful and fully warranted installation.
 Certain wood species and plank sizes are not warranted for installation over any type of radiant heat.
 Sawyer Mason does not offer a warranty on ANY flooring installed over electric radiant heat systems.
 Only hydronic (water) systems may be approved.
 In wood flooring installations over radiant heat, moderate surface checking, cracking (especially at the ends of boards and around knots), shrinkage, gapping between planks, and slight cupping are all to be expected and do not constitute a product defect.